 i.
 The Faculty Computer Committee The Faculty Computer Committee consists of three faculty members appointed by the Committee of Six for two-year terms and one student member elected by the student government.
 In addition, the chief information officer of Information Technology (IT), the director of Academic Technology Services (ATS), and the librarian of the college are ex officio members without vote.
 One of the faculty members serves as chair.
 The committee advises the director of IT and the director of ATS on topics related to the use of computer technology in support of research and instruction and on other IT issues affecting the academic life of the college.
 One member of the committee serves as a faculty representative to the College's Internet Strategy Group (voted by the faculty, November 2007).

 j.
 The First-Year Seminar Committee The First-Year Seminar (FYS) Committee consists of three faculty members, among whom the committee selects its chair, and a faculty representative from the Writing Center (ex officio without vote).
 The committee is responsible for assisting faculty to develop and teach courses that advance the goals of the FYS Program as voted by the faculty.
 To that end, the committee solicits such course proposals and forwards them to the Committee on Educational Policy (CEP) for approval by the faculty, participates in the planning of pedagogical workshops for the FYS Program, and encourages faculty collaboration and curricular innovation in the seminar offerings.
 In addition, the committee is responsible for assessing the program and reporting its findings to the faculty (voted by the faculty, May 2009).k.
-The Committee on Global Education The Committee on Global Education is composed of three members of the faculty (each from a different department), one of whom will serve as chair, and the director of the Global Education Office and the registrar, ex officio, with vote.
+The Committee on Global Education The Committee on Global Education is composed of three members of the faculty (each from a different department), one of whom will serve as chair, and the director of the Office of Global Education and the registrar, ex officio, with vote.
 The Committee of Six appoints the faculty members of the committee for three-year terms and appoints the chair.
 The Committee on Global Education shapes policies and procedures for evaluating and approving study-away programs and initiatives for Amherst students.
 The members maintain and review a list of college-approved study-away programs, review student petitions for study-away programs that are not already on the college-approved list, review student evaluations of all programs, facilitate outreach to departments, and consult with the director to identify new opportunities for experiences off-campus and to facilitate student participation in them.
 The faculty members of the committee review applications for the faculty exchange with Doshisha University (the Amherst-Doshisha Professorship) and make recommendations to Amherst’s dean of the faculty.
 The committee also reviews other potential partner institutions and makes recommendations to the dean (voted by the faculty, April 4, 2017).
 (Significant revisions were made to this charge by vote of the faculty on February 6, 2018.)

 l.
 Committee on Health Professions The Committee on Health Professions is composed of four faculty members appointed by the Committee of Six, including at least one each from the Departments of Biology, Chemistry, and Physics, and the health professions adviser.
 Faculty members normally serve for three years, and one serves as chair.